junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 And then, the blinding light dims.
 A figure with the shadow of massive wings descends slowly from the air.

 Sam chances a glance.
-The light is still bright, not not strong enough to burn his eyes.
+The light is still bright, but now not strong enough to burn his eyes.
 The figure wears Adam's body.
-But he tries not to think if that kid is still in there somewhere or butchered and tortured even worse than his soul once were.
+But he tries not to think about whether that kid is still in there somewhere or butchered and tortured even worse than his soul once was.

 "Michael," Sam speaks carefully, straightening up.
-He realizes John and Mary have thrown themselves onto him, covering his back as best as they could with their skeleton body.
+He realizes John and Mary have thrown themselves onto him, covering his back as best as they could with their skeletal bodies.
 The soothing sense of security he felt a moment ago slides off him as they straighten up as well.
 Sam blinks, feeling his eyes hot.

 "You wouldn't have been able to protect your son with your borrowed bodies, if I wanted to destroy every one of you," Michael announces solemnly.

 Sam realizes he's talking to John and Mary directly.

 John takes a step ahead, exposing himself to the face of the archangel without shaking.
 "I have to protect him as best as I can, just like I had been trying to protect you, Adam.
 I'm sorry I failed.
-I'm sorry about everything you're going through," he says loudly, looking at the archangel's lit-up face, the face that also belongs to Adam Milligan -- or Adam Winchester, as far as he concerns -- in his eyes.
+I'm sorry about everything you're going through," he says loudly, looking at the archangel's lit-up face, the face that also belongs to Adam Milligan -- or Adam Winchester, as far as he's concerned -- in his eyes.

 Michael drops to the ground before them, bare-footed.
 He turns to John slowly, looking at him straight.
 "I will let Adam decide if he wants to forgive you.
 But before that, where can I get some decent burger or pizza?
 Adam is starving."